0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 Real-time graph and table history of measurement values is available from `Measure → History`.

+#### Cursors

+Cursors do not display in the zoom window.

+When the cursor menu is not up, pressing or holding the `Cursor` button brings it up.
+When it is already up pressing `Cursor` switches to the next cursor mode and holding (4 seconds) will toggle between `OFF`/`Track` or `Manual`/`Auto`.

+There are always four cursors; the mode determines how they are set.
+- `OFF`
+- `Manual`: Use `Select` menu option to select current pair: AX/BX (measure horizontally) or AY/BY (measure vertically).
+Further options below select A, B or both for control by the knob.
+Pressing the knob rotates between these three.
+- `Track`: As with manual but only AX/BX adjustable; 'scope will automatically set AY/BY to current value at X.
+- `Auto`: Merely displays cursors matching the currently selected measurement setting (left-hand buttons).
+The `Auto Item` setting will let you choose any of the five current measurements displayed at the bottom of the screen (or `NONE` to turn off the cursors).
+Adding a new measurement will switch the auto cursors to that measurement.

 Cursor mode Auto can set cursor lines for any one of the current quick measure items at the bottom of the screen to give you a better sense of where the thresholds are.
 New measurements will become the auto item.